 When you resolve something – what true resolution really means is to make a firm decision.
 When you resolve, you have fixed in your mind how it’s going to be.
 That’s when you cut off any possibilities, except the possibility of the thing you are committed to.
 It’s like the old adage that says, ‘if you want to take the island, you burn the boats.’
 This is because when you burn those boats there’s no going back.
 You find a way to make things work no matter what happens!
 Most people state what they hope will come together through mere chance.
 If it doesn’t happen, they’re disappointed of course, but not too disappointed.
 They were never too vested in the first place.
 So, what does it take to create a lasting positive change in your life?
 That is, to not only have a New Year’s resolution to follow through on but to make it a permanent reality?

 Making lasting changes is a bit like making New Year’s resolutions.
 Fundamentally, it’s the same first step – having a vision for what it is you truly want.
 It is not about what you shouldn’t have, which is what most people think resolutions are for.
 ‘I’m going to stop eating sugar.’
 Or, ‘I’m going to stop smoking.’
 And, ‘I’m going to stop eating junk food so I can lose 10 pounds.’
 It’s not very motivating for the majority of these resolution makers.
 It’s not telling you what you’re going to get, only what you’re not going to do.
-It’s hard to move forward with that as a vision.
+It’s hard to move forward with that vision.
 It’s better when you focus on what you can create – a vision that works.
 A vision that excites you!
 It is better if you say, ‘Well, my resolution, goal, or outcome for this month, this week, or this year is to lose X number of pounds and have a great body.’
 It’s still not very compelling.
 It has to be compelling.
 Visions have to contain the power to pull you.
 You don’t want a vision that requires pushing yourself in order to realize it.

 There are 2 different kinds of motivation: Push requires willpower and willpower never lasts.
 Pull is, in contrast, so exciting, so attractive, so energizing!
 You desire so much, that you have a hard time going to sleep at night.
 Pull will have you up early in the morning to rock it and take it to the next level!
 That’s what you’re looking at creating.
 It isn’t easy to get the pull motivation but it can be done.